fixongbg/SCART666/README.md

 Almost done, just type:

-    sudo shutdown -h now (this will turn off your Rpi).
+    sudo shutdown -h now

 Wait until your Rpi is completely off, then take out the SD-card and connect it to your computer.
 In the root of your SD-card there's a file called `config.txt`.
-Inside that text file, add this to the bottom of all the text: tills din Rpi har stängts av och ta ut minneskortet.
+Inside that text file, add this to the bottom of all the text:

     dtoverlay=pwm-2chan,pin=18,func=2,pin2=19,func2=2
     dtoverlay=scart666